How to Avoid Toenail Fungus on Men

 The jig is up.
 You already know this isn’t good enough, but let’s just hammer this point home.
 Letting your feet stew in the waste of the rest of your shower for a few minutes hardly counts as washing them.
 In case you’re still six, now’s a good time to learn about how cleaning works.
 The act of scrubbing is often more important than exposure to soap (not that this is an excuse to skip the soap ya nasty).
 One of the things that happens when you scrub is that you remove dead skin cells.
 Your feet are prone to harboring more of these than any other part of your body.
 More to the point, the buildup of dead skin is a virtual haven for microbes and fungi that want to infect your feet.
 If you actually wash your feet -- instead of just hoping they magically self-clean -- you’ll prevent the vast majority of infections that could otherwise plague your life.

 You should already know this.
 Any time you have to use a public or communal shower space, you should have some dedicated flip flops or shower shoes for the process.
 The concept is pretty simple: most infections are contracted from other people.
-If your feet are exposed to the activity of a large number of strangers, risk goes up.
+If your feet are exposed to the activity of a large number of strangers, the risk goes up.

 What you might not have considered is that this principle applies to so much more than just locker rooms.
 Public pools are a haven for fungi.
 The foot traffic combined with ready moisture is a veritable breeding ground for toenail fungus.
-There are plenty of other sports-related areas that also fall in this category.
+There are plenty of other sports-related areas that also fall into this category.
 Climbing gyms are a great example.
 There is a ton of foot traffic, and you’re likely to change shoes while you’re there.
 Avoid the temptation and limit any barefoot activity to an absolute minimum.
 Additionally, consider hitting your shoes with an antifungal after any of these activities.

 Wear Better Shoes

 Let’s oversimplify all of mankind for a minute.
 You can roughly place guys into three categories.
 The first is the “free the foot” kind.
 You’ve met him.
 He thinks that socks are some sort of demonic concoction.
 He literally wears sandals everywhere -- even when it rains or snows.
-He’s also impervious to the eye rolling and condescension that is constantly thrown his way.
+He’s also impervious to the eye-rolling and condescension that is constantly thrown his way.
 If you might be tempted to be that guy, remember that he is at the highest risk for toe fungus.
-If you actually looked at some of those photos, it should server as a powerful deterrent.
+If you actually looked at some of those photos, it should serve as a powerful deterrent.
 Also, if you find socks that miserable, consider manscaping below the ankles a bit.
 Most of the discomfort stems from hair growth.
 A trim of the area will take about 30 seconds of your life.

 The second type of guy at least wears shoes.
 But, he takes it as a form of pride that he isn’t “feminine” in this aspect.
 He disdains people who have more than two pairs of shoes, and you won’t catch him in a shoe store until his current pair is falling apart on his feet.
 While this guy might receive less exposure to new fungi and microbes, he’s not living a life of good foot health.
 At least some exposure is inevitable, and living this way is basically inviting them to an all-you-can-eat buffet.
 You need shoes that maintain a good fit and breath.
 When shoes get overly worn, they tend to be great at trapping moisture.
 Moisture, in case you haven’t guessed, is the enemy.
 Wear good shoes.